 - 7.1.1 Although originally at the heart of a predominately agricultural community, Tarvin's geographic location at the junction of the A54 with the A51 was an important factor in its subsequent growth and expansion as an enlarged village settlement in the late 1960s.
 It is now designated as a Key Service Centre under the Cheshire West and Chester Local Plan (Part One) for the period up to 2030. - 7.1.2 The most recent development within the parish has been for housing, reflecting an increasing trend for mobile individuals and their families to live in a rural community but to work in larger centres of employment within commuting distance, which can be up to 40 miles away.
 According to the Tarvin Parish area 2011 Census results, 72.6% of its 16-74 year olds travel to work by car. - 7.1.3 Tarvin also supports a vibrant business sector meeting local and even some subregional needs.
 This includes light industry, retail and the service sector.
 In September 2015 more than 200 people were in part-time/full-time employment within the Neighbourhood Plan area.
 This does not include those people who work from home, an increasing trend made possible by an ever improving information technology infrastructure.
 The 2011 census also showed that 11.6% of residents aged 16-74 worked mainly at or from home.
 This is a higher percentage than the corresponding figures for Cheshire West and Chester (5.9%) and England and Wales (5.4%) When high speed broadband was first being mooted in the Tarvin parish area the community generated the most significant response in west Cheshire for swift implementation, and great emphasis was laid on ensuring coverage was not just Tarvin village but also other population centres, in particular Oscroft.
 The introduction of high speed broadband has enabled more home working and made possible more diverse, creative enterprises.
 However, fibre optic broadband is not vet universally available within the Plan area.
-There are many reasons why this trend should be encouraged, for example, to reduce the carbon footprint of the parish area and reducing congestion on the main roads. - 7.1.4 Apart from High Street/Lower High Street and Church Street, the two main areas of employment are at Tarvin Sands in the old mill and the adjoining 1980s light industrial units, and at the old dairy in Lower High Street.
+There are many reasons why this trend should be encouraged, for example, reducing the carbon footprint of the parish area and reducing congestion on the main roads. - 7.1.4 Apart from High Street/Lower High Street and Church Street, the two main areas of employment are at Tarvin Sands in the old mill and the adjoining 1980s light industrial units, and at the old dairy in Lower High Street.
 Within these two sites there are a variety of businesses, all within the small to medium class but nonetheless making an important contribution to the local economy.
-Policy ED2 (below) would help the development of these sites but would not support wholesale demolition and redevelopment.
-It should be noted that site ED2.1 (figure 12) is located in the Green Belt and any development on this site will need to comply with Green Belt policies.
 Other businesses are more scattered and include a garage, a milk distribution business, a garden centre, a golf club, a Local Government office hub and, of course, agriculture.
-The Community Centre is being used increasingly as a meeting place for professional development courses. - 7.1.5 The 'high street' with its range of shops and other service outlets provides not only employment opportunities but also a central and lively focus to the village, further enhanced by the day-time and night-time use of its two public houses, four restaurants and fish and chip shop. - 7.1.6 There is very little employment within Tarvin which is directly due to tourism, despite its close proximity to the city of Chester.
-However both pubs do have Bed and Breakfast accommodation and there are some holiday lets, with at least one Air BNB let in Oscroft and several in Tarvin.
+The Community Centre is being used increasingly as a meeting place for professional development courses. - 7.1.5 The 'high street' with its range of shops and other service outlets provides not only employment opportunities but also a central and lively focus to the village, further enhanced by the day-time and night-time use of its two public houses, two restaurants and fish and chip shop. - 7.1.6 There is very little employment within Tarvin which is directly due to tourism, despite its close proximity to the city of Chester.
+However both pubs do have Bed and Breakfast accommodation and there are some holiday lets, and at least one Air BNB let in Oscroft.